tulayang/asyncmysql/README.md

 ## Features

-* single SQL statement in one query
+* single SQL statement in a query
-* multiple SQL statements in one query
+* multiple SQL statements in a query
-* big data query via streaming oprations (TODO)
+* streaming query for big result set
 * connection pool (TODO)
-* an incremental (MySQL protocol) packet parser which is independent from IO tools zzzzzz
+* an incremental (MySQL protocol) packet parser which is independent from IO tools

 ### Query with a single statement: